 Many thoracic surgeons have been slow to adopt the robotic platform.
 The equipment is complex and expensive, eliminating it as an option for many small medical centers.
 It requires not just a surgeon to embrace the technology, but an entire staff that must train alongside that doctor.

 It Takes an Entire Team

 “You’re a pitcher, but you’re only as good as your shortstop and second baseman,” Cerfolio said.
 “If your nurse is having a bad day, you’re a bad surgeon.
 If the anesthesiologist is struggling, you’re a bad surgeon.
 It requires everyone going through the same pathway.”

 He believes that more study data will be released soon, providing more evidence that lung cancer patients will be better served by robotics than with VATS or open chest operations.
 Lymph node resections will be more complete.
 Survival rates will be higher.
 Patients will recover quicker from less painful procedures.
 The robotic technology is rapidly improving, too.

 “It doesn’t take a rocket scientist to figure this out,” he said.
 “We need to do a better job of helping our patients and learning from our mistakes.
 Robotics can do that.
 It can make better surgeons.
 Sometimes change gets forced upon you.
 And you have to evolve.
 That helps the patient.”

-- Cerfolio, Robert, M.D., State of the Art: Robotic Surgery for Complex Thoracic Cases, Advances in Thoracic Oncology Conference, Fox Chase Cancer Center.
-(2014, March 28).
+- Cerfolio, R. (2014, March 28) State of the Art: Robotic Surgery for Complex Thoracic Cases, Advances in Thoracic Oncology Conference, Fox Chase Cancer Center.